Beaver Lake (Arkansas): Recreation

 The Army Corps of Engineers has also constructed a variety of recreational facilities around the lake.
 Paved access roads wind through twelve developed parks.
 These parks have modern campsites offering electricity and fire rings with drinking water, showers, and restrooms nearby.
 Other facilities, such as picnic sites, swimming beaches, hiking trails, boat launching ramps, and sanitary dump stations are also available in the parks.
 There are 12 recreation areas with 677 campsites along with 7 full-service commercial marina concessions, which hold 1,750 rental slips.
 There are 9 limited motel / resort leases and 28 boat ramps licensed to County or State.
 There are 8 national bass tournaments per year and many other fishing tournaments.
 There are 3.1 million visitors annually.

 The Hobbs State Park-Conservation Area (formerly known as the Beaver Lake State Park) is the only State Park in Benton County, Arkansas.

 Geography

 The majority of Beaver Lake is located in Benton County.
 The dam itself is located in west Carroll County.
 Parts of the lake extend into Washington County and Madison County.

 U.S. Route 62 runs along the north and west sides of Beaver Lake.
-Highway 12 roughly follows Beaver Lake for much of its length.